codelucas/codelucas.com/_posts/2012-07-05-building-an-object-oriented-game.md

 }
 {% endhighlight %}

 I've released this game to my friends at Summer school and the public reception has been great!
-After class ends, a lot of friends rush to me to explain all of the latest glitches that they've discovered.
+After class ends, many would rush over to me to explain their experiences and all of the latest glitches that they've discovered.
+It made me feel happy, I hope to continue finding cool things to build and new people to share them with!

-**The feeling of people you know actually using stuff that you have built is incredible**.
-This is a feeling that I want to experience many more times in the future.